iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___4.32.0 (175915)/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.gov.nsw.service 3 reviews"/>
 </p>

+> Problematic in use<br> :date: __2020-12-24 05:51:22__

+> Licensed needs to be more accessible for quick access<br> :date: __2020-12-22 22:14:27__

+> Haven't been able to get the COVID check in to work at any venues.
+Staff always say it never works on Samsung phones.
+Everything else is good that I've used in the app, but not being able to check in anywhere is annoying.<br> :date: __2020-12-22 10:54:51__

+> The App wont work on my pure android Nokia7+ because i choose to have all permissions that can be denied...denied and still have the phone operate as a phone.
+My phone is factory standard and hasn't had the operating system modified in any way.
+The fact that I don't log in to google shouldn't prevent me from accessing my details held by the government....simple two factor authentication is all that is needed for security.
+So now it works.....and when it works it is handy.<br> :date: __2020-12-22 02:06:53__

 > Service NSW covid safe app uses NSW time but Broken Hill in FW NSW is on SA time so the times recorded are 1/2 out.<br> :date: __2020-12-20 01:15:25__